25+ Incredible Things to Do in Arlington VA for All Ages

 Arlington National Cemetery

-Arlington, Virginia is probably most well-known nationwide as the home of the Pentagon (U.S. Department of Defense) and the hallowed grounds of the Arlington National Cemetery—over 600 acres of resting places for members of the armed forces beginning with the Civil War.
+Arlington, Virginia is probably most well-known nationwide as the home of the Pentagon (U.S. Department of Defense) and the hallowed grounds of the Arlington National Cemetery—over 600 acres of resting places for armed forces members beginning with the Civil War.

 You can make a day trip out of a trek through the solemn but beautifully landscaped roads and trails of Arlington National Cemetery: making your way to the Marine Corps War Memorial, paying respects at the silent Tomb of the Unknown Soldier, and discovering the headstones of many famous Americans.